Diabetes Screening and Prevention

 Impact of screening for hyperglycemia on morbidity and mortality

 Ideally, randomized trials of screening comparing people offered and those not offered screening would provide the highest level of evidence on the effect of screening for diabetes on morbidity and mortality.
 However, the results of such a trial have not yet been published; the ongoing ADDITION-Cambridge study may provide an answer to the question.
-Nevertheless, the ADDITION trial, which compared intensive treatment vs. routine care, showed beneficial effects of early treatment among people with screen-detected diabetes.
+The ADDITION trial, which compared intensive treatment vs. routine care, demonstrated benefits from early treatment of people with screen-detected diabetes.

-There are also suggestions from observational studies of a possible beneficial effect of screening on morbidity and mortality.
-A 10-year retrospective matched case-control study suggested that screen-detected diabetes was associated with a 13% (95% CI: -62, 98) relative reduction in microvascular outcomes compared with routine diagnosis.
-Another study showed that over 12 years, people with diabetes detected by glycosuria lost 1.96 years of life and people with conventionally diagnosed diabetes, 3.42 years, compared with age- and sex-matched controls without diabetes (P<0.005).
+Observational studies have shown a likely benefit of screening on morbidity and mortality.
+A 10-year retrospective matched case-control study found that screen-detected diabetes was associated with a 13% (95% CI: -62, 98) relative reduction in microvascular outcomes compared with routine diagnosis.
+Another study showed that over 12 years compared with age- and sex-matched controls without diabetes (P<0.005), people with diabetes detected by glycosuria lost 1.96 years of life and people with conventionally diagnosed diabetes, 3.42 years.
 Unfortunately, these observational studies may be plagued by biases and confounding that limit their validity.
-Besides, they either focused on microvascular outcomes or conducted glycosuria screening, which has a very limited performance.
+In addition, they either focused on microvascular outcomes or conducted glycosuria screening, which has a very limited performance (see above).